giancarlow333/coding-quiz/README.md

 ## Functionality

+The basic logic of the app is as follows:

 ```
 WHEN I click the start button
 THEN a timer starts and I am presented with a question